One Day in Sedona: A Day Trip From Phoenix

 You also have the option of stopping in the college town of Flagstaff for dinner or even to spend the night if you don’t feel like driving all the way back to Sedona!

-If you don’t feel like driving to the Grand Canyon from Sedona then there are also a number of organised day trips available.
-Both this tour available on GetYourGuide and this tour available on Viator include accommodation transfers, several stops at lookouts on the South Rim and lunch.
+If you don’t feel like driving to the Grand Canyon from Sedona then there are also a number of organised day tours available.
+Both this full-day tour and this full-day tour include accommodation transfers, several stops at lookouts on the South Rim and lunch.

 If you’ve already seen the Grand Canyon, then you can also take a trip to Antelope Canyon and Horseshoe Bend – some more of Arizona’s spectacular natural sites.
-This organised tour available on Viator includes transfers lunch and a professional guide.
+This organised tour includes transfers lunch and a professional guide.

 Alternatively, there are plenty of other state parks that are well worth a visit such as Slide Rock State Park where you can enjoy their famous natural water slide or Tonto Natural Bridge on the way back to Phoenix.